 - Class size is limited to 18 students

-If you take an ACT course with us and don't get the score you want you are entitled to a one-time repeat of the regularly scheduled course lessons, practice tests and reviews, for a small repeat and materials fee.
+If you take an ACT course with us and don't get the score you want, we offer a one-time repeat of the next series of course lessons, practice tests and reviews, for a small repeat and materials fee (new book not included).

 - If you take a condensed ACT course (offered at a reduced price), and want to retake a full ACT course you will be asked to pay the difference in course fees.

 Sandweiss Test Prep realizes students and/or their parents may have many questions before deciding upon which test to take and how test results fit into one's academic plan.
 We've compiled the following frequently asked questions to address your concerns.
 Please call us if you need further information.

 The ACT is a standardized, multiple-choice exam required for admission to most undergraduate universities in the United States.
 The ACT tests English, Math, Reading, and Science reasoning skills and includes an optional essay section.

 The ACT does not test how smart you are, how good a college student you will be, or how good a high school student you were.
 The ACT tests some basic knowledge and reasoning, but most of all, it tests how good a test taker you are.
 An efficient, strategic test-taker will score much better than an otherwise bright, studious person who finds it difficult to enter the unique mindset of the ACT.
 That's unfair, but so is college.
 So whatever your strengths, it makes sense to maximize your ability to take the test.

 The ACT consists of four multiple choice sections (English, Math, Reading, and Science) and an optional essay section.
 The sections are graded on a scale of 1-36 and the final score is an average of the four scores.
 All the multiple choice questions are weighted equally within each section, though they range from very easy to very difficult.